Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Experiments

 In data reweighting, we evaluate all algorithms on the MNIST dataset~\cite{lecun2010mnist} following~\cite{shaban2019truncated}.
 MNIST consists of grayscale hand-written digits of size $28\times 28$.
 We randomly select 2000, 200, and 1000 images for training, validation and testing respectively.
 The label of a training sample is replaced by a uniformly sampled wrong label with probability $0.5$. $\lambda$ represents the logits of the weights of the training data, and $\theta$ represents the parameters in an MLP of size $784 \rightarrow 256 \rightarrow 10$.
 We employ a mini-batch version of SGD in both levels of UD with a batch size $100$.
 The learning rate is $10$ in the outer level and $0.3$ in the inner level.

 By default, CV shares the same inner loop as UD for a fair comparison in both settings.
 We tune learning rates and coefficients of the weight decay on another randomly selected set of the same size as the validation set.
 To eliminate randomness, we average over 5 different runs and report the mean results with the standard deviations in all experiments.
-Each experiment takes at most 10 hours in one GeForce GTX 1080 Ti GPU.\footnote{We provide all source code to reproduce our experimental results in the supplementary material.
-We will make the code online available after the blind review.}
+Each experiment takes at most 10 hours in one GeForce GTX 1080 Ti GPU.